212 km (132 mi)

 While summer is a busy time in the Okanagan corridor, the cooler temperatures of spring and fall are perfect times to enjoy a hike through the Myra Canyon trestles. or play a round of golf on courses from easy going to ego-shattering.
 In the winter head up to the mountains for outdoor fun in champagne powder.
 Big White is a one hour drive from Kelowna and is open most of the year for all season outdoor fun.

 North of Kelowna, Route 97 twists and turns past Lake Country, home to the Kangaroo Creek farm where you can wander among the wallabies, kangaroos, and other animals.
 Drive the back country roads through rolling green hills, hike the trails, pick fresh fruit from the orchard and finish it off with wine tasting.

 58 km (36 mi)

 When you spot the marled colours of Kalamalka lake you’re near Vernon, where you can hike and bike trails galore around the three lakes and two large provincial parks.
 Visit a multi-generational farm that sells everything it grows on site.
-There’s a meadery and honey shop where you can observe a working hive.
-Explore area farmers’ markets, hike, swim, fish, kayak, BMX, discover their back country or relax at a spa.
+There is a meadery and honey shop where you can observe a working hive.
+Explore area farmers’ markets, hike, swim, fish, kayak, BMX, discover their backcountry or relax at a spa.
 Vernon is fast becoming one of the top SUP destinations in Canada and is home to the Kalamalka Classic SUP Festival.

 Armstrong/Spallumcheen and Enderby